Are You Using Social Media for Customer Services?

 Instead they can simply reply to the company’s most recent message, comment on their post or do whatever is most appropriate for the platform in question and the allocated staff member from the company will have access to the full string of communication so far.

-For the company’s point of view, the ease and immediacy of communication combines to make it much simpler to follow up on customer service enquiries and to check with customer’s that their experience was satisfactory.
-A quick social media message to check that a customer’s query was effectively answered, would be welcomed by most consumers as well.
+For the company’s point of view, the ease and immediacy of communication combines to make it much simpler to follow up on Social Media for Customer Services enquiries and to check with customer’s that their experience was satisfactory.
+A quick Social Media for Customer Services message to check that a customer’s query was effectively answered, would be welcomed by most consumers as well.